-• The IPO staff will notify you when, where, and how to report or to dial in if participating by phone.
-When you join a board meeting, you will be introduced, and board members will be referred to the page in their materials where your memo begins.
-You will be invited to present the proposed resolution, followed by questions from board members.
+- The IPO staff will notify you when and how to attend the board meeting. - When you join the meeting, you will be introduced and board members will be referred to the page in their materials where your memo begins.
+You will be invited to present the proposed resolution, followed by questions from board members. - Be concise: Your presentation should be less than five minutes in most instances.
+The board receives proposed resolutions two weeks in advance of the meeting, so a high-level overview generally suffices.

-- Be concise: Your presentation should be less than five minutes in most instances.
-The board receives proposed resolutions two weeks in advance of the meeting, so a high-level overview generally suffices. - Know your audience: The board is made up of leaders from large companies that likely have views on the topics you will address.
+- Don't read from notes! - Presentation to the board should include: - Context: Explain why the committee is proposing the resolution, including precipitating events and relevant prior activities. - Background: Discuss the important issues raised and addressed by the committee.
+Explain the process followed at the committee level, including any negotiations on wording.
+This part of the presentation should be concise. - Discuss the resolution: Highlight specific, critical language in the resolution, especially if there was disagreement about how to handle any issues. - Committee voting: Discuss the results of the committee vote, including the level of participation (particularly by corporate members) and the reasons expressed by any member who opposed the resolution. - Consider whether slides might be useful in presenting the information to the board, particularly for 100% virtual meetings. - Know your audience: The board is made up of leaders from large companies that likely have views on the topics you will address.
 Some may have advocated to Congress or other governmental bodies concerning their company's position.
 There might be differences in views among board members and potentially among your committee's members.
 When possible, it is helpful to identify common ground to help build consensus.
 Do not emphasize divisive areas that are not material to the recommendation.
 On the other hand, where there are two strong points of view on an issue, it is useful to provide a point/counterpoint to present the different perspectives. - Be prepared: During the question period, you might be asked about process and your sense of the committee's views on alternative approaches to the resolution.
 Possible modifications may be proposed for your reaction.
 Being prepared for these possibilities will assist the board in its deliberations. - Common concerns/questions raised by the board: - Questions about the choice of specific terms and whether the committee considered alternative wording or approaches.
-The language of the resolution should be as clear as possible because it will be published, but the supporting memo will not be public. - Timing considerations such as expected Congressional action on legislation or agency action on rulemaking and any other considerations relevant to the need to adopt a resolution immediately or await potential future events. - Presentation to the board should include: - Context: Explain why the committee is proposing the resolution, including precipitating events and relevant prior activities. - Background: Discuss the important issues raised and addressed by the committee.
-Explain the process followed at the committee level, including any negotiations on wording.
-This part of the presentation should be concise. - Discuss the resolution: Highlight specific, critical language in the resolution, especially if there was disagreement about how to handle any issues. - Committee voting: Discuss the results of the committee vote, including the level of participation (particularly by corporate members) and the reasons expressed by any member who opposed the resolution. - A resolution should be a policy statement that enjoys the broadest possible consensus within the IPO Board.
-Be aware that proposed resolutions are often amended by the board before adoption for this reason and are sometimes sent back to a committee to consider the Board's feedback.
+The text of the resolution should be as clear as possible because it will be published, but the supporting memo will not be public. - Timing considerations such as expected Congressional action on legislation or agency action on rulemaking and any other considerations relevant to the need to adopt a resolution immediately or await potential future events.